nxskok/pasias/docs/27-stan.md

 ```

 There is a subtlety here that I'll get to later, but this is the easiest way to begin.
-Next, take a look at what's here. `x` is data, and the
+Next, take a look at what's here. `x` and `y` are
-other things, `a`, `b`, `sigma` are
+data, and the other things, `a`, `b`, `sigma`
-parameters.
+are parameters.
 These last three need prior distributions.
-I said to
+I said
-use normal distributions for the first two, and a chi-squared
+to use normal distributions for the first two, and a chi-squared
 distribution for the last one.
 (In practice, of course, you get to
 choose these, in consultation with the subject matter expert, but
 these are likely to be pretty reasonable.)
 I've given the